-5.8 In many cases, central government policy developments may affect the designation of an AQMA or the extent to which local actions are necessary to achieve the prescribed air quality objectives.
+5.10 In many cases, central government policy developments may affect the designation of an AQMA or the extent to which local actions are necessary to achieve the prescribed air quality objectives.
 Possible examples include:

-• changes to nationally prescribed air quality objectives, which may themselves reflect changes to European Union limit values;

-• scientific and technical developments, such as changes to the emissions factors to be used in certain calculations;

-• major policy developments such as those encouraging take up of renewable energy or new planning policies;

-• the introduction of new powers for local authorities;

-• measures to promote the use of cleaner fuels, which might affect the composition of the total vehicle fleet by the compliance date;

-• decisions on major planning cases, such as the location of a new bypass, or the siting of new airports or runways; and

-• developments in the industrial pollution control framework.
+- Changes to nationally prescribed air quality objectives, which may themselves reflect changes to European Union (EU) limit values- or World Health Organisation (WHO) Guideline Values. - Scientific and technical developments, such as changes to the emissions factors to be used in certain calculations. - Major policy developments such as those encouraging take up of renewable energy or new planning policies. - The introduction of new powers for local authorities. - Measures to promote the use of cleaner fuels, which might affect the composition of the total vehicle fleet. - Decisions on major planning cases, such as the location of a new bypass, or the siting of new airports or runways. - Developments in the industrial pollution control framework.